MichaelCurrin/jekyll-blog-demo/README.md

     Hello, world!

     More content goes here.
 Markdown is valid here.
+Make sure it is not indented otherwise at 4 spaces it becomes a codeblock.

-    <b>HTML</b> is valid here too.
+    <b class="foo">HTML</b> is valid in a `.md` file too.

+    - Markdown
+    - after
+    - the
+    - HTML works fine.
     ```
 - **\_config.yml** - Tell Github Pages to use a certain theme.
     ```yaml